CedricDeVijt/CompilersProject/README.md

 ## Project Description

-This project is a compiler for a language called `C`.
+This project is a compiler for `C`.
 The compiler is written in python and generates MIPS assembly code.
-The compiler is able to parse the input code, generate an abstract syntax tree (AST), perform semantic analysis, generate intermediate code, and generate MIPS assembly code.
+The compiler is able to parse the input code, generate an abstract syntax tree (AST), perform semantic analysis, generate LLVM IR code, and generate MIPS assembly code.

 ## Project Structure